Drakkar-Software/OctoBot-Docs/Usage/Simulator.md

 ### Fees

-Fees in % to be deducted at simulated orders completion in backtesting.
+Fees in % to be deducted at simulated orders completion in simulated orders and backtesting.

 ### Starting portfolio